 Base school allocation

 The base school allocation provides funding for the core cost of educating each student and operating a school.
-This includes staffing (teaching/school administrative support staff) and operational components.
+This includes staffing (teaching/school administrative and support staff) and operational components.

 Base core staffing is allocated on information provided on the OMSEE enrolment and entitlement report and continues in 2019 with existing formula applied to maintain the class size policy.
 Equity positions shown on the OMSEE enrolment and entitlement report are funded through the equity loading.